 What is a Home Detention Curfew?

 A Home Detention Curfew (HDC), or ‘tag’ as it is commonly known, is a scheme that allows certain offenders to be released from prison early subject to an electronically monitored curfew.
-Prisoners serving sentences of between three months and four years can be considered for the scheme which can grant early release between two weeks and 135 days earlier than the half way point of the sentence.
-HDC is a privilege, not a right, and despite a HDC date being automatically generated for the majority of prisoners, not all prisoners will be eligible.
-Certain offences automatically rule out the prospect of release under the scheme.
+Prisoners serving sentences of between three months and four years can be considered for the scheme which can grant early release between 10 days and 135 days earlier than the half way point of the sentence.

 Does the prisoner have to apply for a Home Detention Curfew?

-No. If the prisoner is eligible for a Home Detention Curfew then risk assessments will normally begin around ten weeks before the start of the curfew date (where time allows).
-The only thing the prisoner should have to do is complete a form detailing the proposed address they wish to be curfewed to.
+No. If the prisoner is eligible for a Home Detention Curfew then assessments will normally begin around 5 days after sentence calculation to identify HDC suitability.
+If the prisoner is eligible, they will be asked to complete a form detailing the proposed address they wish to be curfewed to.

 What if a Home Detention Curfew application is refused?